Kaththi: Legacy

-— — Srinivasa Ramanujam, Srivatsan S., Pradeep Kumar and Gautam Sunder of The Hindu, stating about the increase of films with the farmer's issue, being featured as a sub-plot.

 Kaththi's success led several filmmakers to direct films based on agriculture and problems faced by farmers.
-The interest eventually showed a steeping growth after the 2017 pro-jallikattu protests and the month-long Tamil Nadu Farmers protest happening in the same year, with film-makers covering the subject to cope with the general sentiments of the public.
+The interest eventually showed a steeping growth after the 2017 pro-jallikattu protests and the month-long Tamil Nadu Farmers protest happening in the same year, with filmmakers covering the subject to cope with the general sentiments of the public.
 As a result, several Tamil films based on farming and agriculture were produced in the last few years.
-Sowmya Rajendran of The News Minute had said that "From 'mother sentiment', films have now moved to 'farmer sentiment'".
-In its article to The Hindu, about the "decade's top 10 trends in Tamil cinema", editors Srinivasa Ramanujam, Srivatsan S., Pradeep Kumar and Gautam Sunder opined that the farmer's issue is "the hottest sub-genre in Tamil cinema, and has become an easy gateway for filmmakers to package 'valuable' messages".
-This eventually became a subject of criticism from cinephiles, as the trope being felt "repetitive" and "formulaic" and the commercial factors divert the "message regarding the problems faced by farmers in India".
+Sowmya Rajendran of The News Minute said that "From 'mother sentiment', films have now moved to 'farmer sentiment'".
+In an article in The Hindu, about the "decade's top 10 trends in Tamil cinema", Srivatsan S. opined that the farmer's issue is "the hottest sub-genre in Tamil cinema, and has become an easy gateway for filmmakers to package 'valuable' messages".
+This eventually became the subject of criticism from cinephiles, as they felt the trope was "repetitive" and "formulaic" and the commercial factors divert the "message regarding the problems faced by farmers in India".

 Popular culture

-The scene where Kathiresan (Vijay) visualises a floor plan in three-dimensions was parodied by Neeraj Madhav in Adi Kapyare Kootamani (2015) and Sivakarthikeyan in Rajinimurugan (2016).
-Kathiresan's introduction in the pipeline was spoofed by Vishal in Kaththi Sandai.
-In the 2017 film Balloon, actor Jai walks with an iron rod to beat up a group of goons, which was similar to the coin fight scene in the film, and the instrumental theme "The Sword of Destiny" was mimicked in the background.
-Jai's character in the film was named Jeevandhanam, similar to one of the characters played by Vijay.
+The scene where Kathir (Vijay) visualises a floor plan in three-dimensions was parodied by Neeraj Madhav in Adi Kapyare Kootamani (2015) and Sivakarthikeyan in Rajinimurugan (2016).
+Kathir's introduction in the pipeline was spoofed by Vishal in Kaththi Sandai.
+In the 2017 film Balloon, Jai's character walks with an iron rod to beat up a group of goons, modelled on the coin fight scene in the film, and the instrumental theme "The Sword of Destiny" was mimicked in the background.
+Jai's character in the film was named Jeevandhanam, after one of the characters played by Vijay.
 The extended press conference scene featured in the film was spoofed in Tamizh Padam 2 (2018).

 The 2019 Tamil film Boomerang, was said to be heavily inspired from the film, as the lead actor Atharvaa played dual roles and it also dealt with farmers' issue.
 The Telugu film Maharshi, which was released in the same year, starring Mahesh Babu has said to be influenced by Kaththi as both the films focus on agriculture.
 Janani K. of India Today gave a mixed review for the film and wrote: "Mahesh Babu gets his own underwhelming Kaththi".